tcastal/dondada/menu/DATASTORY.md

 <br>
 Looking at the words most frequently mentioned in comments on IPAs, we can identify that these are notoriously hoppy, represented by "hops" and "hop" in the first 3 words.
 This might be a factor explaining the IPA popularity, since people seem to enjoy beers with hoppy characteristics.
 We can also notice the presence of the word “nice” that seems to be a good indicator of a beer's popularity.
 In contrast, we cannot find any word associated exclusively with bad reviews, such as “bad” or “water”.
 These observations suggest that in general, IPAs are quite appreciated by Beeriversers. <br>

-Then, if we take a look at Stout reviews, we see that many words found in stout reviews are exclusive to stouts.
+Then, if we take a look at Stout reviews, we see that many wordsare exclusive to this style of beer.
 This may come as surprising, as we saw that stouts seemed to be quite popular given the number of ratings they received.
 However, considering that stouts have a unique taste, very different from other beers, it makes sense that the vocabulary used to describe them is also unique.
 <br>
 </div>